mscc-sascha/markup-ai-microsoft-power-automate/Readme.md

 - Recipes and usage examples
 - Technical specifications

+## Quick Start

+Get started quickly with these ready-to-use guides:

+- **[Automated Content Monitoring with Power Automate for SharePoint and Teams](./docs/receipes.md)** - Quick Start guide showing how to create a content monitoring workflow in SharePoint and Teams using the Markup AI connector

 ## Getting Started

 Refer to the documentation in the `/docs` folder for detailed setup instructions and usage examples.